TatuE/Trust_to_Blockchain/h2_Pubkey.md

 ![](/img/Pass_example-3.png)
 Note that the dmenu bar is in the top of the display.

 Note that with Pass, the username is usually the encrypted filename, to manage different services a folder structure is recommended.
 This is in a sense a weakness, since unless you restrict folder access (which you should), others might see you're username for a service.
+This is why I did not demonstrate this with my own, active password repository.

 Pass also supports git, which makes managing passwords in multiple devices possible.
 I have my current pass git repository on my home server and I have added a Pass application to my iPhone and tablet.